 • Pennsylvania

-States that require registration with a state board include:
+States that require registration with the state board include:

 • Alabama